 2013-14: Dano made his North American pro hockey debut in March 2014 after signing a three-year entry-level contract with the Blue Jackets — joining Columbus AHL affiliate Springfield following his second KHL season with Bratislava Slovan.
 In ten regular season games with the Falcons he scored 2 goals with 4 assists and was minus-2 with 4 penalty minutes.
 He had 2 assists and was minus-1 in Springfield’s five-game playoff series with Providence.
 Dano scored 3 goals with 2 assists and was minus-11 with 41 penalty minutes in 41 games for Bratislava, which missed the KHL playoffs after finishing sixth in the Bobrov Division.

-Dano is an averaged sized player that relies on his speed to create opportunities.
+Dano is an average sized player that relies on his speed to create opportunities.
 He works hard in the offensive zone and is able to keep the puck on his stick.
 He has decent hands and can find the open man in traffic.
 In the defensive zone, Dano is responsible and knows when to step up on his mark.
-He plays a gritty game, which should fit right into Columbus’ hardnosed style.
+He plays a gritty game.